The 5th Annual Innovation Challenge

 The work of the Entrepreneurial Studies program has always been funded generously and promoted vigorously by William Miers ’49.
 Without his early and frequently renewed commitments, and his willingness to go along with new experiments, projects like the Innovation Challenge would not be sustainable.

-Finally, as first-year student, Jordan Labbe ’16 jumped into early promotion of the Challenge and related events this year.
+Finally, as first-year student, Jordan Labbe ’16 jumped into early promotion of the Challenge and related events.
 Her enthusiasm and creative ideas helped the program in ways we only hope will continue.